 The fungus that causes sweet potato stem rot, Fusarium solani, causes both field and storage rot.
-The rot can affect leaves, the stem, and the potatoes, creating large and deep lesions that ruin the tubers.
+The rot can affect leaves, stems, and potatoes, creating large and deep lesions that ruin the tubers.
 You can prevent and control this infection with some simple measures.

 Sweet Potatoes with Fusarium Rot